SkullKill/onewireMonitor/README.md

 # onewireMonitor
 onewireMonitor.
 For Raspberry Pi.
-This will **Monitor onewire temp directory and hard reset power to the DS18B20 if folder is not present.**
+This will **Monitor onewire temp directory and hard reset power to the DS18B20 if folder is not present.** It has a script to monitor that the main program is running, and restarts it if for whatever reason it crashes.

 this is a workaround for when DS18B20 temp sensors keeps disappearing and log showing